prakashpandey/EthereumDevEnvSetup/README.md

 ### Run geth and mist
 - cd EthereumDevEnvSetup
 - src/scripts/start.sh
+This will create `process.txt` at `EthereumDevEnvSetup/src/tools` which contains pid's of `geth` and `mist` process.
+Please create an account in mist before you start miner.

+### Run miner
-- Open new terminal, `cd EthereumDevEnvSetup` and `src/scripts/miner.sh`
+- Open new terminal,
+- `cd EthereumDevEnvSetup`
+- `src/scripts/miner.sh`

 ### License
 You can use this software for commercial as well as non-commercial purpose/purposes, the way you want and without conditions of any kind.